lahcenboukbir/Calculate-the-Factorial-of-a-Number-with-Python/README.md

 You can customize the program by modifying the `main.py` file.
 For example, you can add error handling for non-integer inputs or create a graphical user interface (GUI) for the application.

-## Styling

-This is a command-line interface (CLI) application, so there are no styling requirements.

 ## Scripting

 The main script is `main.py`, which contains the logic for calculating the factorial of a non-negative integer.